Wramberg/adaptfilt/README.rst

 * **Least-mean-squares (LMS)** - including traditional and leaky filtering
 * **Normalized least-mean-squares (NLMS)** - including traditional and leaky filtering with recursively updated input energy
 * **Affine projection (AP)** - including traditional and leaky filtering
+* **Recursive least squares (RLS)**

 The algorithms are implemented using Numpy for computational efficiency.
 Further optimization have also been done, but this is very limited and only on the most computationally intensive parts of the source code.
-Future implementation of the following algorithms is currently planned:

-* **Recursive least squares (RLS)**
-* **Steepest descent (SD)**

 | **Authors**: Jesper Wramberg & Mathias Tausen
-| **Version**: 0.2
+| **Version**: 0.3
 | **PyPI**: https://pypi.python.org/pypi/adaptfilt
 | **GitHub**: https://github.com/Wramberg/adaptfilt
 | **License**: MIT